swift-riscv/swift-riscv64/visionfive-2/docs/boot-from-nvme.md

 Insert the sdcard and power on the board.

-After board has booted from sd card login via ssh.
+After the board has booted from sd card login via ssh.
 user = `root`
 password = `starfive`